epicary22/physicssimulations/README.md

 This package is my attempt to put vector physics into Java.
 <br>
-It's just for fun, go find some better physics engine if you want to build a game.
+It's just for fun, go use libGDX or something if you want to build a game.